Thierry61/tfa_safenetwork/README.md

 ### Stop your vault

+Whenever your vault crashes or the host is rebooted, your vault is automatically restarted.
-To properly stop your vault, issue following command:
+To properly stop your vault, disconnect it from the swarm with following command:

 ```bash
 docker swarm leave